Higher quasi-categories vs higher Rezk spaces: The vertical and the horizontal model categories

 \begin{proof} The proof is essentially the same as the one of Proposition 2.3 of \cite{JoyalTierneyQCatSeg}.
 Fix a cellular model $\cM$ of $\pref{A}$.
 By the previous proposition, a morphism $f$ of $\pref{A \times \Delta}$ is a trivial fibration if and only if for every $\mbordz$ in $\cM$ and every $n \ge 0$, we have $\mbordz \opboxp \mbDelta{n} \orth f$.
 But by Proposition~\ref{prop:equiv_orth}, we have

-thereby proving the equivalence between (1) and (3).
+thereby proving that $f$ is a trivial fibration if and only if one of the conditions (1) and~(3) is satisfied.
 The other equivalences follow from the fact that the class of morphisms having the left lifting property with respect to a fixed class of morphisms is saturated. \end{proof}

 \emph{From now on, we assume that $A$ is a skeletal Reedy category.} In particular, if $a$ is an object of $A$, we have a morphism $\mbord{a} : \bord{a} \to a$.

 \begin{paragr} Recall that we have defined in paragraph \ref{paragr:def_simp_comp} a class $\Wvert$ of morphisms of $\pref{A \times \Delta}$ called vertical equivalences.
 In the language of this section, a morphism $f$ of $\pref{A \times \Delta}$ is a vertical equivalence if and only if, for every object $a$ of $A$, the map $a\bs f$ is a $\W_\infty$\nbd-equivalence. \end{paragr}